 - Remove leaves from plants that can’t be prevented from wilting.
 In some cases, plants that aren’t adapted to heat may be unable to draw in enough water from to prevent wilting, even when there is sufficient water in soil.
-Virtually all healthy plants can lose leaves repeatedly.
-Under most circumstances, wilting and repeated wilting are a much greater threat to plant survival than losing leaves.
+Most healthy plants can lose leaves repeatedly and still recover.
+Under most circumstances, wilting and repeated wilting are a greater threat to plant survival than losing leaves.

 - Do a thorough pass to remove weeds, which compete with desirable plants for water and nutrients.
 Some weeds also support pest insect populations and allow for vectoring diseases to desirable plants and trees.
 Remove weeds from under shrubs and trees, and apply mulch to minimize regrowth.

 - Remove dead, diseased, and infested plants.
-Prune out diseased stems and leaves that are severely affected by mildew, rust, and other foliar diseases.
+Prune out diseased stems and leaves that are severely affected by mildew, rust, and other foliar diseases to minimize infection of healthy plants.
 Most plants and trees are stressed to some degree during high heat, and are therefore less able to fight off pest and disease infestations during this time.

 - Move heat-sensitive plants in containers away from hot, harsh southern and western exposures to shaded or partly shaded areas.
 Consider incorporating more container gardening into your plan for spring/summer gardening next year to make it easier to protect plants and extend harvest during hot weather.